opturtio/Cyber-Security-Base-Project/doc/Vulnerabilities.md

     session["user_id"] = user.id
 ```

-An attacker can gain access to any account simply by entering a valid username and adding any character as the password — without needing the correct credentials.
+An attacker can gain access to any account simply by entering a valid username and adding any character as the password, without needing the correct credentials.
 As shown in this [screenshot](/doc/screenshots/flaw5-authentication-bypass-A07-before-1.png), the application does not verify the password at all, resulting in a complete authentication bypass.

 **How to fix it:** Use check_password_hash to compare the submitted password with the stored hashed version in the database: